mainmatter/playbook/src/development-process/README.md

 Reviewing and potentially criticizing other people's work is a sensitive issue which is why we recommend a set of rules to follow:

-- be polite: you are reviewing another person's work that they put time and energy in - don't be dismissive and keep a friendly tone
+- Be polite: you are reviewing another person's work that they put time and energy in - don't be dismissive and keep a friendly tone
-- be clear: don't be ambiguous but clearly address issues or modifications that need to be revisited and changed again
+- Be clear: don't be ambiguous but clearly address issues or modifications that need to be revisited and changed again
-- be positive: while the review's main purpose is to identify mistakes or bad patterns that are not caught by CI, reviews are also a good opportunity to give feedback on changes that are particularly good
+- Be positive: while the review's main purpose is to identify mistakes or bad patterns that are not caught by CI, reviews are also a good opportunity to give feedback on changes that are particularly good
-- be helpful: if a pull request contains a particular change you don't think should be merged, give the author some guidance by introducing an alternative to the change that does not come with the same drawbacks
+- Be helpful: if a pull request contains a particular change you don't think should be merged, give the author some guidance by introducing an alternative to the change that does not come with the same drawbacks